nproven3/Replit_Commission_ImageReader/README.md

-# Replit_Commission_ImageReader
+This program requires pytesseract to be installed to the system path and environment variables on windows.

-This was for a replit client that needed to read thousands of images based off of certain criterion as accurately as possible
+This was made for a replit commission where a client needed To record a lot of data from thousands of images
+This data would need to be stored in CSV/EXCEL files